- Difficulty with the layout;

 - Will the table be easy to integrate with the data?

 - Will it be easy to maintain in the future?

 - What is the use case?

 Price and License: Affero General Public License, from $95 to $950

 Dynatable is an incredibly powerful and in-depth table plugin, it is very developer-focused, letting you control how the table is rendered, how filtering and searches.
 This solution overall is highly customizable.

-Dynatable allows its users for single or multi-column, smart sorting out of the box and you also can click header once for ascending, again for descending, and again to stop sorting by that column.
+Dynatable allows its users for single or multi-column, smart sorting out of the box and you can also click header once for ascending, again for descending, and again to stop sorting by that column.

 Stackable.js is a jQuery plugin for stacking tables on small screens.
 It stacks each row entry one on top of the other with key/value elements listed side by side for simplicity.
 There are only a few options and the documentation is limited, but its whole purpose is to transform your standard table elements into something more mobile-friendly.
 But if you’re looking for a more complex solution, you might be best to try a few others on our list.

 DataTables is an extensive plugin used to provide additional functionality for your tables such as sorting, filtering, pagination, and custom theming.

 The plugin offers a comprehensive amount of documentation so you can control how your table will look, feel, and operate.
 The wide range of features and customization makes this a very developer-focused extension.